thruthesky/easy_packages/easy_locale/README.md

 All the translations of the easy packages must use `lo.merge()` to set its own translation.

-And you can call the `lo.merge()` to apply the translations of your app.
+And you can call the `lo.merge()` in your app to apply the translations of your app.
 And you may override the package's translation by using the same text key.

 ```dart
 // init user package